Before importing or adding patrons be sure to set up your patron categories.

 Marking an item ‘Lost’ via the cataloging module will automatically charge the patron the replacement cost for that item

-Each line item can be paid in full (or written off) using the ‘Pay fines’ tab.
+Each line item can be paid in full (or written off) using the ‘Make a payment’ tab.

 Each line item can be paid in full, partially paid, or written off.